install4j HelpDownload

 file_123.txt

-When generalizing this partitioning to N installation components, a maximum number of 2N - 1 data files is created.
+When generalizing this partitioning to N installation components, a maximum number of 2N - 1 data files are created.
 In practice, it is more likely that each installation component only has exclusive files and that there will be N data files.

 For the downloadable data file mode, only the downloadable installation components are included in this partition.
 Files that belong to other installation components are included in the installer and do not play any role in the creation of data files.